BoineeloMoyo/Rayshader_Projects/README.md

  # Rayshader Projects Repo
 This repository serves to showcase all my visualizations and maps created using the rayshader package in R or python.
-I was inspired by [Milos Popovic](https://github.com/milos-agathon) who has extensively applied the package in geospatial analysis.

  ### Each project folder typically includes:
 * R scripts or notebooks showcasing the code used to generate the visualization or map.